tapetums/TTBase/TTBase.English.md

 extern void (WINAPI* TTBPlugin_SetPluginInfo)(DWORD_PTR hPlugin, PLUGIN_INFO* PluginInfo);
 ```
 　Reset the plugin information structure of the plugin which is designated by _hPlugin_.
 Use this function when you want to change the information dynamically from the plugin side.
-　Allocate new memory for _PluginInfo_. **Never use the memory that is got by _TTBPlugin\_GetPluginInfo_**。
+　Allocate new memory for _PluginInfo_. **Never use the memory that is passed by _TTBPlugin\_GetPluginInfo_**.
-（In the plugin template, CopyPluginInfo function is served as a utility routine.
+（In the plugin template, CopyPluginInfo function is served as an utility routine.
 You can use it to copy the information structure which is got by _TTBPlugin\_GetPluginInfo_.
 Off course you can copy by yourself without using it）
 　After the function is called, TTBase will copy the information structure and then use it inside.
 So **free the memory of _PluginInfo_ explicitly that is allocated in the plugin side**.

 ================================================================